Student Records, Appeals and Petitions

 Moreno Valley, CA 92551

 If you are an employee, you must also make sure to notify your employment office.
+District employees must contact the Human Resources office while student employees must contact the Student Employment office.

 For more information regarding submitting your change of address, please call (951) 571-6101, or send an email to Admissions & Records.

 Use the Change of Chosen Name or Gender Identity form to complete a change of your legal/preferred name or gender identity/preferred pronoun in your student record.
+This form should be submitted to Admissions & Records.

 If you need to change your social security number (which may occur in cases of gaining citizenship or identity theft), complete the MVC Student Change of Information form and submit it to Admissions & Records.
 You must also present your new SSN card.
 If changing this information, student employees must also contact the student employment office, while district employees must contact Human Resources.